Evaluation Principles for Life Sciences AI

 Evaluation in life sciences AI must respect biology, not only machine-learning convention.
 A model can score well on a random hold-out from a public dataset and fail completely the first time it sees an unfamiliar protein family, an unfamiliar scaffold, or an unfamiliar assay protocol.
 The cost of that failure is not abstract: it is a months-long internal program betting on an external claim, or a regulatory submission whose performance claims fall apart under external audit.

 The discipline of evaluation in biology has been worked out over thirty years by specific communities solving specific problems.
-The structural-biology community built CASP starting in 1994; the docking community built PoseBusters in 2024 because RMSD had been over-trusted for two decades; the molecular-property-prediction community built MoleculeNet in 2018 to standardise scaffold splits across a long-fragmented field; the broader biology-ML community published DOME in 2021 as a reporting standard.
-The principles those communities converged on are remarkably consistent: blind beats self-reported, biology-aware splits beat random splits, validity checks beat single metrics, calibration beats accuracy alone, prospective beats retrospective, reproducibility beats reputation.
+The structural-biology community built CASP starting in 1994; the docking community built PoseBusters to test physical and chemical validity beyond geometric scores; the molecular-property-prediction community built MoleculeNet to standardise datasets and evaluation; the broader biology-ML community published DOME in 2021 as a reporting checklist.
+Their shared lesson is not a universal ranking of designs.
+It is that the split, comparator, validity checks, uncertainty analysis, and prospective evidence must match the claim.

 The rest of this chapter walks each principle and then assembles them into an operational checklist.
 The intent is to give a non-specialist reader, a vendor evaluator, or a program lead a framework that travels across subdomains so the same questions apply whether the model in question is for protein structure, small-molecule generation, single-cell perturbation, or clinical-trial enrolment.